Reducing figurative designs to repeats for knitting on a low needle counts results in loss of definition.

 Color separations for larger scale mosaics and mazes

-3. after each pertinent row has been selected, choose the color invert option, and save the resulting file.
-The first step is completed in the separation.
+3. after each pertinent row has been selected, choose the color invert option and save the resulting file.
+The first steps in the separation are completed.

 Since 2015 working with larger images has become far less daunting as my methods for color separations of mazes and mosaics have evolved.